themanyone/whisper_dictation/README.md

 **Privacy focused.** Most voice keyboards, dictation, translation, and chat bots depend on sending data to remote servers, which is a privacy concern.
 Keep data off the internet and confidential.
 A CUDA-enabled video card with at least 4GB is all that's needed to run an uncensored virtual assistant that listens and responds via voice.
 While being completely free, offline, and independent.

 **Dictation.** Start speaking and whatever you say will be typed out into the current window.

+**Translation.** This app is optimised for dictation.
+It can do some translation into English.
+But that's not its primary task.
+To use it as a full-time translator, set `task="transcribe"` inside `whisper_dictation.py`, and choose a larger model for the pipeline for consistent translation results.

 **Voice control.** The bot also responds to commands.